- Community Profile

 Other Public School Options

 A career academy is a small, personalized learning community within the high school setting in which students learn both academic and technical curricula within the context of an industry or career area.
 The academy gives high school students an opportunity to learn about and prepare for college careers and to interact in a meaningful way with the local business community.
 Local school boards work closely with the National Academy Foundation to ensure that the curriculum address the needs of our region's local tech companies and that access to the program is available to qualified students from throughout the district.

 To address the national need for increased emphasis on integrating technology into the K-12 curriculum, the National Academy Foundation has established a rigorous network of Academy of Information Technology (AoIT) programs in our nation's high schools.
 In Orange County, the AoITs operate as schools-within-schools and are at the following high schools: Apopka, Boone, Colonial, Cypress Creek, Timber Creek, University, and Winter Park.
 Seminole County runs its single AoIT, Crooms Academy of Information Technology, as a magnet school for the entire district.

 Academies of Construction Technology

 The Academy of Construction Technologies (ACT), a partnership between the Seminole County School Board and Central Florida construction industry contractors and trade associations, was instituted to develop a well-trained workforce in the construction industry by integrating academics and a paid work-site experience - offering students the opportunity to begin a rewarding career while in high school.

-Charter Schools are public schools of choice.
-They are largely free to innovate, and often provide more effective programs and choice to diverse groups of students.
+Charter schools are public schools of choice.
+They are very popular—and among the fastest-growing school choice options in Florida.
+Charter schools are largely free to innovate, and often provide more effective programs and choices to diverse groups of students.

 Florida Public Virtual Schools